The Fine Print

 Who we share it with

-We share data only with the providers who make the service possible, each acting on our instructions: Supabase (hosting, database, and authentication), Vercel (application hosting and delivery), and Stripe (donations).
+We share data only with the providers who make the service possible, each acting on our instructions: Supabase (hosting, database, and authentication), Vercel (application hosting and delivery), Stripe (payments and donations), and Resend (sending email).
 We may also disclose information if the law genuinely requires it.
 We do not sell personal data.

 How long we keep it